jermp/fulgor/README.md

 Indexing an example Salmonella pan-genome
 -----------------------------------------

-In this example, we will build a Fulgor index for the 4,546 Salmonella genomes that can be downloaded from [here](https://zenodo.org/record/1323684).
+In this example, we will build a Fulgor index, with k = 31, for the 4,546 Salmonella genomes that can be downloaded from [here](https://zenodo.org/record/1323684).

 We assume all commands are issue from within the home (`~/`) directory.